Appalachian Speech and Debate Championship

 I have judged debate events off and on for 35+ years.

-For my first 15 years of judging, I primarily judged Policy Debate and only occasionally Lincoln-Douglas Debate.
-Over the last decade, I have judged only Lincoln-Douglas Debate and Public Forum Debate.
+For my first 15 years, I primarily judged high school Policy Debate and only occasionally high school Lincoln-Douglas Debate.
+Over the last decade, I have judged a few rounds of college Lincoln-Douglas Debate and a few more rounds of high school Lincoln-Douglas Debate and Public Forum Debate.
+(More often than not, I work in tabrooms.)

 Ultimately, I judge holistically - the better debater or debate team wins the round.
 This almost always is the debater or debate team that carried the debate on my flow.
 In that rare case when it is not, it is because I consider effective communication in deciding which debater or debate team won (and in assigning speaker points).

 I judge on what I hear.
-I expect debaters to make arguments, not just read evidence.
+I expect debaters to both make arguments and use evidence.
 I also expect debaters to summarize why they won.
 Even if I think you won a sub-sub-point convincingly or it went unresponded to by your opponent, I am not going to vote it if you never mention it again.